 Because I had been professionally involved in many Architecture, Construction and Engineering Computer Aided Design (CAD) projects, I decided to use my 3D Computer Graphics skills to build a "virtual" model of the F6314 Sopwith Camel and the Clerget 9B rotary engine.

-The in-depth studies, books, photographs and the technical drawings, created from the original Sopwith factory materials by Replicraft, USA , made it possible to create all the components and assemblies in 3-D and build this Full Scale Replica of the Sopwith Camel and Clerget 9B engine.
+The in-depth studies, books, photographs and the original Sopwith factory drawings, as well as the drawings created by Replicraft, USA , made it possible to draw all the components and assemblies in 3-D and build this Full Scale Replica of the Sopwith Camel and Clerget 9B engine.

 The Clerget 9B Engine